 - 3% eCommerce transaction fee

 Really, this plan isn't a way to run a business.
 The email and eCommerce features serve really as trial versions of what the other plans have.
 And there's no way to do booking and appointments here, too.
 So, really, this plan is best if you're looking for a cheap website builder and don't plan to use any advanced features on your site.
 Instead, you'll just get something simple.

-The Premium plan ($5.99/month) improves on the Starter plan: but not by a lot.
-It’s still mostly tailored for personal users, but there are few extra features small businesses might end up enjoying:
+The Express site plan ($5.99/month) improves on the Express Start plan: but not by a lot.
+It's still mostly tailored for personal users, but there are few extra features small businesses might end up enjoying: